-The Cancer Immunotherapy Consortium has served the cancer immunotherapy community since 2002 and has made significant contributions to progress in the field.
-Through seminars, workshops, working groups, and online consensus-building projects supported by immunological and clinical data from cancer immunotherapy trials, the Consortium works to address several of the key issues facing the cancer immunotherapy field.
+The CRI Cancer Immunotherapy Consortium (CIC) has served the cancer immunotherapy community since 2002 and has made significant contributions to progress in the field.
+Through seminars, workshops, working groups, and online consensus-building projects supported by immunological and clinical data from cancer immunotherapy trials, the CIC works to address several of the key issues facing the cancer immunotherapy field.

 The Minimal Information About T cell Assays (MIATA) Project was launched in 2009 by a collaborative group including the CRI Cancer Immunotherapy Consortium (CIC), the Association for Cancer Immunotherapy (CIMT) Immunoguiding Program (CIP), and scientists at Stanford University.
 MIATA represented the first systematic effort to establish a framework for reporting immune monitoring data from T cell assays used in clinical trials, with the goal of fostering reliability of data to facilitate meaningful interpretation, comparison, and meta-analysis across clinical trials.
 MIATA aimed to achieve broad consensus on which T cell assay parameters should be reported in scientific publications and to propose a mechanism for reporting these in a systematic manner.

 Since its inception, the project has gone through an intense vetting process including two public consultation periods and two public workshops.
 Integrating feedback from more than 120 contributors from around the world, the MIATA guidelines were finalized in 2012 and announced in the commentary, "T Cell Assays and MIATA: The Essential Minimum for Maximum Impact," published in Immunity in July 2012.

 The new guidelines promise to help accelerate progress in cancer immunotherapy development by making data interpretation and comparison easier for investigators and regulatory agencies.

 Finalized MIATA modules are published in Immunity and located on the MIATA website.
 Publications include: